-Proposed commissioning standards for elderly trauma for Pan London Trauma System peer review
+Governance standards for older people's trauma for Pan London Major Trauma System peer review

-Standard Measure The suggested admission policy for elderly trauma patients is jointly agreed between surgical specialties and geriatricians in every MTC and TU.
+Standard Measure To maintain oversight of older trauma patients admitted under non-trauma teams (surgery or medicine) a joint admission policy should be agreed in every MTC and TU.
 Evidence of joint policy agreed between clinical specialties and signed by the trust board.
-Within 72 hours of admission each elderly major trauma patient should be seen by a consultant geriatrician (as per suggested MTC and TU admission policies).
-Audit of clinical documentation and rotas.
-Each MTC and TU reverses anticoagulation in the injured elderly patient within one hour of reversal decision.
+Within 72 hours of admission each older major trauma patient should be seen by a registrar or consultant geriatrician (as per suggested MTC and TU admission policies).
+National standard.
+Audit clinical documentation.
+An ED triage screening tool is available for the assessment of older trauma patients (for those with non-obvious injuries, low level falls, atypical presentations etc.).
+Evidence of triage tool available for older trauma, with associated ED staff training.
+Each MTC and TU reverses anticoagulation in the injured older patient within one hour of reversal decision.
 Evidence of process and reversal agent availability in local policy.
-Audit of decision to reversal and drug administration times.
+Audit decision of reversal and administration times.
 In patients with suspected spinal injury, spinal precautions must be documented in the clinical notes within ONE HOUR of image reporting and prior to leaving the ED.
-Audit of clinical documentation and radiology report Multidisciplinary trauma education or training includes the principles of assessing and managing elderly injured patients.
-Evidence of elderly specific content included within trauma education and training programmes.
+Audit of clinical documentation and radiology report Multidisciplinary ED and post-ED trauma education or training in MTCs and Tus includes the principles of assessing and managing older injured patients.
+Evidence of older person specific content included within ED and post-ED trauma education and training programmes.